How to Grow, Care and Propagate Beetle Peperomia Plant (Peperomia angulata) Indoors

 Repot Beetle Peperomia Plant during the growing season only when the plant has become extremely pot-bound as it grows best when slightly root-bound.

-Use a pot one size larger than the current one and ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease.
+Use a pot one size larger than the current one and ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
+Check out these pots with drainage holes on Amazon.

 Pruning

-Pruning Beetle Peperomia Plant involves regular removal of dead foliage to maintain the plant neat and tidy as well as minimize pest and disease infestations.
+Pruning Beetle Peperomia Plant involves regular removal of dead foliage to maintain the plant tidy as well as minimize pest and disease infestations.

 Propagation